Rogers Sugar: History

 The company began as two companies on both the east coast and west coast of Canada.
 The original Rogers Sugar company was established in Vancouver, British Columbia as the British Columbia Sugar Refining Company in 1890 by its American-born founder, Benjamin Tingley Rogers, whose father was president of E.J.
 Gay’s Sugar of New Orleans.

 Atlantic Sugar Refineries was established in 1912 from the merger of three sugar refineries, including Acadia Sugar Refining Co. (established 1893 in Halifax, Nova Scotia), and later renamed as Lantic Sugar Limited.
 The company was owned from 1981 to 1990 by Steinberg's, a chain of supermarkets.
 In 1984, Lantic Sugar acquired St. Lawrence Sugar, which was formed in 1888 in Montreal.
 Lantic Inc. was created from the merger of Rogers Sugar and Lantic Sugar on June 30, 2008.

 On September 28, 2023, 135 employees at the Vancouver refinery walked off the job after issuing a 72-hour strike notice.
 They had been attempting to negotiate with the company for six months after their contract expired.
 Lantic was demanding major concessions in regards to hours worked and benefits.
-In 2022, the company had the highest EBITDA balance recorded its history.
+In 2022, the company had the highest EBITDA balance recorded in its history.